wangziqi2013/wangziqi2013.github.io/_posts/2021-10-03-peeking-behind-the-curtain.markdown

 The paper suggests that functions, even under the same AWS account, should be able to be assigned individual roles, and be separated based on the fine-grained roles.

+The paper then investigates into the instance create and placement algorithm on AWS Lambda.
+It is shown that instances are created for parallel requests up to 200 instances, which is the maximum observable number of concurrent instances.
+After that, requests are simply just queued and wait for a previous instance to complete.